formidable-family/FFCRegressionImputation/README.md

 ## Todo

+- Implement actual imputation, based on some user defined preferences (e.g. only Don't Know or Refused answers, or valid Skips).
 - Implement full information maximum likelihood.
 Lavaan has a good implementation, and scaffolding code is already in this repo, but lavaan does not currently support regression-type predictions, only for latent models.
 There is conversation for implementing this.
 See: https://github.com/yrosseel/lavaan/issues/44 for updates